On Closed Manifolds with Harmonic Weyl Curvature: Rigidity Theorems

 \begin{proof} By the work of Tachibana \cite{tachibana} (see also \cite[Lemma 7.33]{chowluni}), non-negative curvature operator implies that,

-Therefore, by Theorem \ref{tachi} and harmonicity of Weyl, $\nabla\WW\equiv 0$.
-Since a Riemannian metric is always positive definite, due to Derdzinski and Roter \cite[Theorem 2]{dr77}, the metric must be either locally conformally flat or locally symmetric. \end{proof} The next result is concerned with bounding eigenvalues by the scalar curvature.
+Therefore, by Theorem \ref{main1} and harmonicity of Weyl, $\nabla\WW\equiv 0$.
+Then due to Derdzinski and Roter \cite[Theorem 2]{dr77}, the metric must be either locally conformally flat or locally symmetric. \end{proof} The next result is concerned with bounding eigenvalues by the scalar curvature.

 \begin{proposition} Let $(M^n,g)$, $n\geq 5$, be a closed Riemannian manifold.
-Let $\omega$ be the largest magnitude of an eigenvalue of $\WW$ and $-\ell$ the smallest eigenvalue of $\EE$.
+Let $\omega$ be the largest absolute value of any eigenvalue of $\WW$ and $-\ell$ the smallest eigenvalue of $\EE$.
 Suppose at each point, then the following holds,

-In dimension five, the same result holds if $\omega$ is the largest eigenvalue of $\WW$. \end{proposition}
+In dimension five, it suffices to let $\omega$ be the largest eigenvalue of $\WW$. \end{proposition}

 \begin{proof} By Theorem \ref{main1},

 By Lemma \ref{atleast5},